- Bring All ORIGINAL CSCE's, as well as copies, that you are using for element credit.

 - A photo ID is needed to properly identify you.
 All examinees, including minors, must have proper identification to show the VE Team.
 If a minor does not have a photo ID, another form of identification such as a

-5. A Picture ID to properly identify themselves.
-EVERYONE (including minors) must have proper ID for the VE Team.
-If a minor doesn't have a photo ID, another form of ID such as a Social Security card, library card, school report card, school ID card, etc. may be acceptable.
-Check with the VE Team prior to the Testing Session if you have any questions regarding what may constitute a proper ID.
+Social Security card, library card, school report card, school ID card, etc. may be used.
+Check with the VE Team contact person prior to the test session if you have any questions regarding what may be used for

 - The examination fee for the year 2018 is $15.00.
 Checks are acceptable, payable to ARRL/VEC.

 - After you pass the exam you came in to test for, you will be offered the opportunity to take the next higher examination without incurring an extra fee.
 As long as you continue to pass examination(s),

 you may continue to test to a higher level.

 - In the unlikely event that you fail your examination, you may ask the VE Team to let you retest.
 If in the opinion of the VE Team Leader that your failure was just by a few questions, and that you feel confident